 About social communication disorder

-Children with social communication disorder (SCD) have difficulties using verbal and non-verbal communication appropriately in social situations.
+Children with social communication disorder have difficulties using verbal and non-verbal communication for social purposes.

 - communicating in different ways with different people – for example, speaking differently to children and adults, or communicating differently in a classroom and at a birthday party